Articles by Cultural Confidence

 Read More

-• Equinox Symbolism as a Modern Model for Intercultural Trainingby Anna Katrina Davey, Principal & Founder at Cultural Confidence
+• Equinox Symbolism as a Modern Model for Intercultural Trainingby Anna Katrina Davey, Cultural Expert | Founder, Cultural Confidence

 The occurrence of the Equinox and the start of the astrological New Year this past week have deepened my reflections and desire to forge a more modern and holistic approach towards intercultural training.
 Traditionally, intercultural training has focused almost entirely on the differences between peoples.
 And understandably so given widespread cultural myopia and the tendency […]